ShaneMaglangit/odin-book-t3/README.md

 ## Task List

-- [x]  Users must sign in to see anything except the sign in page.
+- [x]  Users must sign in to see anything except the sign-in page.
 - [x]  Users should be able to sign in using ~~their real facebook details~~ GitHub OAuth (Feel free to replace it with Facebook).
 - [x]  Users can send friend requests to other users.
 - [x]  A user must accept the friend request to become friends.